eclipsesource/tabris-js/doc/debug.md

 ---
 # Debugging Tabris.js

 Tabris.js supports the `console.log`, `info`, `warn`, and `error` functions that are useful for debugging.
-However for more complex applications it is often perferred to use a full-fledged debugger, allowing the developer to pause script execution by setting breakpoints, allowing the inspection and redefinition of variables currently in scope.
+However, for more complex applications it is often preferred to use a full-fledged debugger, allowing the developer to pause script execution by setting breakpoints, allowing the inspection and redefinition of variables currently in scope.
 Tabris.js supports several debuggers:

 ## Android